 We are wired to fall in love with people who will very accurately bring up most of the painful and unfinished business from our childhood.

 In the moment that this “movie love” kicks in, it feels wonderful.
-Finally it feels like someone sees us and understands us.
+Finally, it feels like someone sees us and understands us.
 Movie love seeks someone who “completes me”, someone who fits into who I am in a way that fills the void.

-Our society says that we should trust this feeling and look suspiciously on anyone or anything that would put boundaries around it.
+Our society says that we should trust this feeling and look suspiciously at anyone or anything that would put boundaries around it.
 As C.S.
 Lewis points out, we tend to treat love and sexuality in a way we don’t treat any other aspect of our lives:

 When I was a youngster, all the progressive people were saying, “Why all this prudery?
 Let us treat sex just as we treat all our other impulses.”
 I was simple-minded enough to believe they meant what they said.
 I have since discovered that they meant exactly the opposite.
 They meant that sex was to be treated as no other impulse in our nature has ever been treated by civilized people.
 All the others, we admit, have to be bridled….
 But every unkindness and breach of faith seems to be condoned provided that the object aimed at is ‘four bare legs in a bed.’
 It is like having a morality in which stealing fruit is considered wrong – unless you steal nectarines.